guardian/amigo/roles/ebs-volume/README.md

 # Attach EBS Volume

 A script to mount ebs volumes, because it's not safe to assume a device path.
+On aws "nitro" instances, NVM is used, and the mapping between nvm device path and EBS path is non-deterministic.

 Usage: attach-ebs-volume -d device-letter -m mountpoint [-u user]